altitudelabs/aotca/README.md

 3. Next click “Start Servers” (MySQL and Apache Server should both be checked on the upper right hand corner)

 4. Navigate to the htdocs folder inside the MAMP application folder
-a.	eg. It should be in the directory /Applications/MAMP/htdocs
+<br /> a.	eg. It should be in the directory /Applications/MAMP/htdocs

-5. Git clone the repository into the htdocs folder by navigating to the directory in terminal and pasting the following command. \na.
+5. Git clone the repository into the htdocs folder by navigating to the directory in terminal and pasting the following command.
+<br /> a.
 Git clone https://github.com/altitudelabs/aotca.git

 6. Next go to localhost:8888/phpmyadmin